Working Together

 Rumi

-It can sometimes be helpful to look at where our patterns of relating may be getting in the way of our true potential for fulfilment.
+It can sometimes be helpful to look at where our patterns of relating (both in our internal world and externally) may be getting in the way of our true potential for fulfilment.
 We are all making choices constantly to cope with life in the best way we feel able.
-Sometimes these choices support us, and sometimes we are using strategies that worked once, perhaps when we were young or vulnerable, or to cope with a particularly difficult event in adulthood, but which are now out of date and stop us getting what we really want from the world.
-If we can identify these fixed patterns we can make new choices that give us new possibilities.
+Sometimes these choices support us, and sometimes we are using strategies that worked once, perhaps when we were young or vulnerable, or to cope with a particularly difficult event in adulthood, but which now don’t always seem to be appreciated.
+If we can identify these patterns we can make new choices that give us new possibilities.

-My own process of integration has involved rejecting the aspects of theories that I feel are outdated or conflict with my beliefs about what it is to be human, the causes of suffering and what we need in order to alleviate suffering.
+My own process of finding an effective way of working that feels authentic has involved rejecting the aspects of theories that I feel are outdated or conflict with my beliefs about what it is to be human, the causes of suffering and what we need in order to alleviate suffering.

-You can expect me to encourage you to practice new ways of responding to difficult situations and feelings.
-However, it is important to know that I don’t set homework or an agenda - and there is no marking.
-I believe this can be experienced by some people as an attempt to ‘normalise’ them (and perhaps an aspect of them believes that this will help) ignoring underlying causes of difficult feelings and behaviour and why they get repeated.
-When symptoms return - sometimes in a different form - people can feel as if they have failed.
+I don’t set homework or have my own agenda.
+I believe this can be experienced by some people as an attempt to ‘normalise’ them (and perhaps an aspect of them believes that it will help).
+People can find that symptoms return - sometimes in a different but equally problematic form - and feel as if they have failed.
 If you have had this experience, then you might be looking for a different approach.

-I understand that you won’t be in all the moods you need to access on every occasion we meet – some weeks will find you readier than others to investigate particular experiences and feelings.
-In our sessions you can expect me to invite you to bring whatever feels most present for you and wander alongside you on your internal journey, meeting aspects of yourself.
-Together we will explore how you think and feel, and the meaning you make out of it.
-I trust that if you keep showing up and sharing, you will eventually drop enough clues for us to assemble a psychological portrait of your self.
+I understand that you won’t be in all the moods you want to access on every occasion we meet – some weeks will find you readier than others to investigate particular experiences and feelings.
+In our sessions you can expect me to invite you to bring whatever feels most present for you and stay alongside you on your internal journey, meeting aspects of yourself: thoughts, metaphors, images, memories, emotions and body sensations, and the meaning you make out of it.
+I trust that if you keep showing up and trusting the process, you will eventually give us enough clues for us to assemble a psychological portrait of you.
+Clients are often amazed to realise the extent at which their unprocessed material has created protective smokescreens and beliefs which are actually preventing the change they long for.

 However we decide to work, I will review our work regularly with you to see whether what I am offering is helpful.